-- Enhanced Flexibility Mode is not recommended when:
+- Enhanced Flexibility Mode is not recommended:

-- a cluster has primary workers only
+- on a cluster that has primary workers only.

 Using Enhanced Flexibility Mode